benrodenhaeuser/benrodenhaeuser.github.io/drafts/2017-05-11-sorting-in-ruby.md

 # Sorting in Ruby

-Ruby does not have only one built-in method for sorting collections, it has two: `sort` and `sort_by`.
+Ruby has two built-in methods for sorting collections: `sort` and `sort_by`.
 Both are contained in the `Enumerable` module which any Ruby class can include as long as it implements three-way comparison (`<=>`, often called the "spaceship operator" and an `each` method for iterating over the collection.
-Why two sort methods rather than just one?
+Why would there be two sort methods rather than just one?
 Let's explore.

 ## Exploring `sort_by`

-Start with an example: Let's sort the following array by the *numerical values* of its elements:
+Let's first try to gain an understanding of how `sort_by` works.
+Start with an example: sort the following array by the *numerical values* of its elements:

 ```ruby
 arr = ['0', '10', '3']